freedomofpress/securedrop-workstation-docs/docs/admin/install/install.rst

 - Next, choose **Q > Domain: vault > vault: Files** to open the file manager in the ``vault`` VM.

 - Connect the SVS USB to a USB port on the Qubes computer, then use the devices widget in the upper right panel to attach it to the ``vault`` VM.
-There will be 3 listings for the USB in the widget: one for the base USB, one for the Tails partition on the USB, labeled ``Tails``, and a 3rd unlabeled listing, for the persistent volume.
-Choose the third listing.
+There will be three entries for the USB in the section titled **Data (Block) Devices**.
+Choose the *unlabeled* entry (*not* the one labeled "TAILS") annotated with a ``sys-usb`` text that ends with a number, like ``sys-usb:sdb2``.
+That is the persistent volume.

   |Attach TailsData|